inivekin/abosa/abosa.typ

 wi sorry proxy lanterns strung.
-If you should be some silhouette, unthinking representation,
-It widnae stop my grovelled fret, fae such is my agitation.
+If you should be some silhouette, unthinking representation, it widnae stop my grovelled fret, fae such is my agitation.
-Never was good wi expressions
-nor decryptions o how I think, the fear shows when it lessens, wi love, I'd nae notice it shrink,
+Forgiveness helps, but nae explained what got me here, got me on through, once guilt was gone, a drive remained, am pleased tae fall if it's fae you.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 2400)[```none
+I know I'm rare wi expressions
+an dinnae decrypt how I think,
+my fear shows when it lessens,
+wi love, I'd nae notice it shrink.
 I long stood guard as a skeptic,
 assured myself, were there question -
 should I suspect it just a tic -